ETCC 2024

 Registration is compulsory (refer to "Enrol as attendee").

-PRELIMINARY PROGRAMME OF SUMMER SCHOOL
+PROGRAMME OF SUMMER SCHOOL

 Sunday 22nd of September afternoon